 Everyone remembers the photos of the three-year old Aylan (in reality Alan) Kurdi, a Syrian refugee of Kurdish background who drowned, and whose body drifted ashore on the Turkish coast near Bodrum in September 2015, while his rubber boat was on its way to the nearby Greek island of Kos with sixteen people on board, instead of the maximum of eight.
 The boy’s family had seemingly paid 5,860$ for their four “slots” on the boat.

 Nilufer Demir, a photographer from the Dogan press agency who was allegedly strolling on the beach with her camera around dawn, saw the boy’s corpse, and was so moved that she took pictures and sent them around, notably to the director of the NGO Humans Rights Watch, who must have immediately understood the potential of a viral dissemination of the image; he later talked movingly of how important it was to preserve the privacy and dignity of the toddler.
-Humans Rights Watch, which is particularly active in anti-Israeli campaigning, was of course well received in Turkey in the years following the Mavi Marmara incident.
-The opportunity was immediately leveraged by the Turkish propaganda machine, which sent the right people on that beach in order to fully exploit the scene.
 It is not possible to tell how the beach looked before the pictures were taken, nor why little Alan was the only body found on that spot, although several others from the same raft had drowned, but that image was selected on that day, out of all the other similar dramas which occurred along those years, as an instrument of Turkish foreign policy.
 The picture ultimately promoted by Turkish propaganda was one of the “good” soldier carrying the little body with fatherly care and a look of deep sorrow on his face, obviously in front of an army of “pre-positioned” cameras.
 Arguably one of the greatest propaganda successes of the last decade, considering its outcome: it softened public opinions to the point where European governments could not resist opening their doors to a massive influx of migrants from middle eastern countries, thus alleviating the financial burden on the Turkish government, allowing it to set in motion a financial and political blackmail by dosing the migration pressure depending on compensations received, and fostering an additional source of destabilization of European societies that would increase Turkey’s influence on Muslim minorities and its diplomatic muscle in future talks with Brussels.
 This outstanding instrumentalization of misery was made particularly effective by the pre-existing archetype of the “victim hero” which is so characteristic of the contemporary European conscience, and could be traced back to a particular reading of Sophocles’ Antigone.

 The power of that image was certainly enhanced by the fact that the toddler had drowned, for drowning – just as being buried alive – always had a strong resonance in the psyche.
 Never mind the fact that the boy’s family – and most probably the corrupt local authorities – are clearly responsible for letting him on board in the first place, and for letting this overburdened raft to sail.
 The dominant narrative promoted by NGOs and the media, and coinciding with the geopolitical interest of some countries, was that the inhuman policies of the European states were directly responsible for his death, and this is the narrative which the image amplified, although the pictures of the corpse taken on the beach, endlessly broadcast and shared on all possible networks, were nothing short of pornographic.
 The question of who – or what – is being served by the Chinese artist Ai Weiwei when he stages himself for a picture in exactly the same position as the dead little Alan Kurdi on the island of Lesbos deserves to be asked.
 The same question applies to the boy’s image used by street artists in need of viewers.
 Art as a derivative product of death?